tommy351/kosko/README.md

 This template creates a new file named `nginx.js` in `components` folder.

-### Generate Kubernetes Resources
+### Generate Kubernetes Manifests

-Run `kosko generate` to print Kubernetes resources in the console.
+Run `kosko generate` to print Kubernetes manifests in the console.

 ```sh
 kosko generate --env dev